soumiamahieddine/enmoCM/CLA.md

  Your name:
  Your company's name (if applicable):
  Mailing address:
- Telephone, Fax and Email:
+ Telephone and Email:
  Your signature:
  Date:

-To deliver these terms to us, scan and email, or fax a signed copy to us using the email address info@Maarch.org
+To deliver these terms to us, scan and email a signed copy to us using the email address dev.maarch@maarch.org

 Maarch Contributor Agreement – version 2.0 This document is licensed under a Creative Commons Attribution­Share Alike 3.0 Unported License http://creativecommons.org/licenses/by­sa/3.0/  and based on original work from Sun Microsystems.